Zenutrix/Freezy.io/README.md

 $ python3 wsgi.py
 ```

-Start the backend in a screen
+or start the backend in a screen
 ```shell
 $ screen -S freezy_backend python3 wsgi.py
 ```